Vishalgupta2424/SQLAgent/README.md

 - **Talk Instead of Typing** → Use voice input if you prefer speaking your query.
 - **Instant Execution** → Run generated queries directly on MySQL and see results on the spot.
 - **Know Your Database** → Get a quick view of table names and columns before writing queries.
 - **Multi-Language Support** → Query in different languages, no barriers.
-- **Login & Security** → Built-in authentication to keep access safe.
 - **Easy to Grow** → Modular design so new features can be plugged in later.
 - **Learn as You Go** → Each generated SQL comes with a short explanation of what it does.
 - **Never Lose Track** → History of past queries and results for review.